Code of practice for the international recruitment of health and social care personnel in England

 Active international recruitment

-‘Active international recruitment’ in the code is defined as the process by which UK health and social care employers (including local authorities), contracting bodies, recruitment organisations, agencies, collaborations and sub-contractors target individuals to market UK employment opportunities, with the intention of recruiting to a role in the UK health or social care sector.
-It includes both physical or virtual targeting, and whether or not these actions lead to substantive employment.
+‘Active international recruitment’ is the process by which UK health and social care employers (including local authorities) and any other organisation involved in the recruitment (including but not limited to contracting bodies, recruitment organisations, agencies, collaborations and sub-contractors) target individuals to market UK employment opportunities, with the intention of recruiting to a role in the UK health or social care sector.
+It includes both in person and online approaches whether or not these actions lead to substantive employment.

 This can include (but is not limited to):

-In this case, if required, these organisations can support and facilitate the employee’s passage to the UK.
-In such cases, it is the responsibility of the recruitment organisation, agency or collaboration, if challenged, to provide evidence that the services they are providing are permitted under this exception.
+Where a candidate has already been appointed to a specific role by a UK employer following an independent direct application (defined below), recruiting organisations can support and facilitate the employee’s passage to the UK.
+If required, it is the responsibility of the recruitment organisation, agency or collaboration to provide evidence that the services they are providing are permitted under this exception.

 Direct application

-For the purpose of this code of practice, a ‘direct application’ is when an individual makes an application directly and on their own behalf to an employing organising.
+A ‘direct application’ is when an individual makes an application to a specific advertised role on their own behalf to an employing organisation.
 Direct applications do not use a third party, such as a recruitment organisation, agency or collaboration.

-Individual health and social care employers may consider direct applications from individuals who are resident in countries on the WHO Health Workforce Support and Safeguards List 2023[footnote 1] (see ‘Annex A: red and amber list countries’ below) if they have made a direct application to a vacancy at their organisation.
+Individual health and social care employers may consider direct applications from individuals who are resident in countries on the code red and amber list (see ‘Annex A: red and amber list countries’ below) if they have made a direct application to a vacancy at their organisation.

-A direct application can only be made in response to a vacancy that is hosted by, and recruited to, the same sponsoring organisation.
+A direct application can only be made in response to a specific advertised vacancy that is hosted by, and recruited to, the same sponsoring organisation.

 Resident

-The rules on active recruitment and direct applications are based on the country within which an individual is resident when they apply for a health or social care job, rather than the nationality of the individual or their original country of training.
+The rules on active recruitment and direct applications are based on the country where an individual is residing when they apply for a health or social care job, rather than the nationality of the individual or their original country of training.

 Employment agency

-The term ‘employment agency’ or ‘employment agencies’ is used to describe a business that recruits candidates for vacant positions - permanent or temporary - for health and social care employers in need of personnel.
+The term ‘employment agency’ or ‘employment agencies’ is used to describe a business that recruits candidates for vacant positions - permanent or temporary - for health and social care employers.
 This includes the statutory definition set out in section 13(2) of the Employment Agencies Act 1973 as:

 a business (whether or not carried on with a view to profit and whether or not carried on in conjunction with any other business) providing services (whether by the provision of information or otherwise) for the purpose of finding workers employment with employers or of supplying employers with workers for employment by them.